LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn1/studio.rst

       <app-equipment></app-equipment>
    </div>

-3. Add CSS to file ``mission-planning-dashboard/src/app/app.component.css`` that will align the crew and equipment lists.
-Without this CSS the crew list will appear above the equipment list.
+4. Add CSS to file ``app.component.css`` to horizontally align the crew and equipment lists.
+Without this CSS the equipment list will appear below the crew list.

 .. sourcecode:: css
    :linenos: